“A blank page is terrifying…”

 “The last time I wrote a paper, the year started with 19 not 20…”

-“Am I supposed to already know what APA Style means?”
+“Am I supposed to already know what Chicago Style means?”

 My name is Dr. Kj Swanson, an affiliate theology faculty member here at The Seattle School.
-I am also a Seattle School MDiv alum and I supervise the team of Assistant Instructors, whom you will get to know well this year, but leading the Writing Workshops is one of the neatest things I get to do in my work at this school, and I hope you’ll be a part of it this year.
+I am also the Common Curriculum Coordinator and I supervise the team of Assistant Instructors, whom you will get to know well this year.
+Co-leading the Writing Workshops is one of the neatest things I get to do in my work at this school, and I hope you’ll be a part of it.

 What to Expect

-- Brainstorming exercises that may help you come up with paper topics or help you see what you’re saying between the lines.
+- Brainstorming exercises that generate paper topics or help you see what you’re saying between the lines.

 - Discussion around your methods of writing and how what you’re doing now may help or hinder your process at The Seattle School (i.e. Do you make outlines?
 How much time do you give yourself to write?
 How do you give yourself breaks from writing?).
 A word to the wise: taking breaks for restorative, creative activity is the best way to avoid the dreaded “writer’s block.”

-- Time to work on your current writing in peer-review groups through completing papers ahead of time in order to refine the final product.
-Hopefully the work you do speaking your words and hearing the words of others will go with you as part of your process here.
+- Approaches and opportunities for Peer Review.
+Hopefully the work you do sharing your words and hearing the words of others will go with you as part of your process here.
 It is vulnerable to let others into your writing, and a layered beauty often comes if you will take the risk.